kivikakk/kivikakk.ee/jekyll/_posts/2021-03-29-as-best-we-can-tell-the-pub-is-shut.md

 ---

-Daniel Andrews, Victoria's Premier, is widely liked, and he's largely been credited with producing the results we've seen locally, the likes of which have only really been seen in Taiwan, New Zealand and Singapore.
+Daniel Andrews, Victoria's Premier, is widely liked, and he's largely been credited with producing the results we've had locally, the likes of which have only really been seen in Taiwan, New Zealand and Singapore.
 We've had our share of anti-lockdown protests, too, but overall the sentiment has been that Victorians have been willing to accept discomfort up front to mitigate a